marcusholl/misc/Readme.md

 USER node
 ```

+In case the communication to the ABAP backend is performed via https it might be required to add custom certificates.

 Later in this document we assume that docker image is available with tag "fiorideploy"

 * Without Docker: you have installed the node based fiori toolset for uploading content to the abap frontend server.
 These dependencies can be installed via